great-expectations/great_expectations/docs/docusaurus/docs/core/expectation_suites/manage_expectation_suites.md

 ## Create an Expectation Suite

-1. Import the GX Core library and the `ExpectationSuite` class.
+1. Import the GX Core library and the `ExpectationSuite` class:
   ```python name="core/expectation_suites/_examples/create_an_expectation_suite.py imports"
   ```